RedHatPerf/ocp4-scalelab/README.md

 done
 ```

 Copy all the files in this repository in the appropriate places, replacing the IP above with bastion node's IP.
-You can also replace the assignment name `cloud31` by yours.
+You can also replace the assignment name `cloud` by yours.
 Start the DNS and verify that it serves:

 ```
 systemctl start named